kodekloudhub/certified-kubernetes-administrator-course/apple-silicon/README.md

 ### Step 3 - Set up Container Runtime (containerd)

 Here we deviate slightly from the lecture.
-Using the default version of `ocntainerd` that is provided by `apt-get install` results in a cluster with crashlooping pods, so we install a version that works by downloading directly from their github site.
+Using the default version of `containerd` that is provided by `apt-get install` results in a cluster with crashlooping pods, so we install a version that works by downloading directly from their github site.

 Connect to each VM in turn, and run the following scripts: